Embed This Data

 - FDI Inflow:

 The standard income tax rate is 15 percent, and the top corporate tax rate is 16.5 percent.
-The tax system is simple and efficient, and the overall tax burden is low at 14.5 percent of GDP.
-Government spending is equivalent to 19.2 percent of GDP.
-Public debt is low, and a budget surplus has been maintained even in light of increased government spending and tax rebates.
+The tax system is simple and efficient, and the overall tax burden is low at 15.7 percent of GDP.
+Government spending amounts to 17.6 percent of GDP.
+Public debt is virtually nonexistent, and a budget surplus has been consistently maintained.
+In recent years, greater spending on social programs has increased fiscal pressures.